gvwilson/sensibleadventures/bookster/bookster.md

 gravy off her plate with her finger.
 "It started just after the mountain changed course…"

-It took Erileine less time than she'd expected to tell her family about the secrets she had been keeping.
-Her mother's face grow stonier with each passing moment, while her father and sister looked at her as if she was a stranger.
+It took Erileine less time than she'd expected to tell her family what had happened and what she had done.
+Her mother's face grew stonier with each passing moment, while her father and sister looked at her as if she was a stranger.

-When she finished, though, her grandfather put his hand on Erileine's shoulder and shook her gently.
+But when she finished, her grandfather put his arm around her shoulders and gave her a squeeze.
 "Good job," he said.
 "Now, let me see that hand of yours."

 Erileine held it out, palm up.
 Papaere Vurt studied it.
 "Doesn't look any different."